 - Cooking Vessel – Use a baking sheet covered in aluminum foil, a disposable aluminum pan or a cast iron skillet.

 - Smoker Box – You’ll need one to impart the delicious smoky flavor if using a gas grill.
-We’ve used smoker box in the past.
+We’ve used this smoker box in the past.

 Wood Recommendation